TaoLee0510/A-Tick-Tock-model-of-cancer-growth/README.md

-Graphical abstract of a Tick-Tock model of tumor growth:
+Graphical abstract of a Tick-Tock model of cancer growth:

 ![image](model.gif)